org-zick/andrewzick.com/README.md

 - Once terraform succeeds, monitor the ECS console to make sure the task reaches the `RUNNING` state.
   - It may stay in the `PENDING` state for a minute or two.
+  - Another problem is that the old task may still be getting traffic so ECS won't kill it.
+    - In this situation, you may have to get your hands dirty and kill it yourself.
+    - It may take a few minutes for the new task to successfully retry spinning up.
   - If it fails, go investigate the Cloudwatch logs for the task.